The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: MMSE receiver

 \subsection{Threshold-based MMSE Lower Bound}

-To completely characterize the performance of the suggested threshold-based algorithm under MMSE decoding, we proceed to derive a corresponding lower bound.
-To this end, the following claims will be useful.
-The proofs are deferred to Section \ref{sec:proofs}.
+To completely characterize the performance of the suggested {\scshape TB-Channel-Access} algorithm under MMSE decoding, we proceed to derive a corresponding lower bound.
+To this end, the following lemmas will be useful.
+The proofs are deferred to \Cref{proof:R_unitarily_invariant}.